-Following a tumultuous 2020, DC Comics heads into 2021 with a genuinely exciting look to the future in a two-month linewide takeover known as DC Future State.
-Through January and February 2021 all DC in-continuity books are a part of Future State, with a literal jump ahead to a future of the DC Universe where creators can reimagine iconic characters.
+Following a tumultuous 2020, DC Comics entered 2021 with a genuinely exciting look to the future in a two-month linewide takeover known as DC Future State.
+Through January and February 2021 all DC in-continuity books were part of Future State, with a literal jump ahead to a future of the DC Universe where creators can reimagine iconic characters.

 Previously: Death Metal